austencollins/cloudevents-demo/README.md

 * 2 Event Publishers - Azure Storage & AWS S3.
 Both publish object created events in the CloudEvents format from their respective platforms.
 * Multiple FaaS Subscribers - On several platforms subscribing to BOTH events.

-The demo scenario involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to an AWS S3 bucket and then Azure storage.
+The demo scenario involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to Azure Storage and also being uploaded to AWS S3.

-When the picture is uploaded into one of the storage solutions, either AWS S3 event and Azure Storage event, is converted into a CloudEvent and routed via a hosted version of [Serverless Inc.'s Event Gateway](https://github.com/serverless/event-gateway) to any FaaS functions subscribed to the event.
+When the picture is uploaded into one of the storage solutions, the AWS S3 event or Azure Storage event is converted into a CloudEvent and published to any FaaS functions subscribed to the event.

-If you would like to integrate into the demo, create a FaaS function that does something with Dan Kohn's image and posts the result to the CloudEventsDemo twitter feed:
+If you would like to integrate into the demo, create a FaaS function that does something with images and posts the result to Twitter.

 * Make sure your FaaS function has a public HTTP endpoint accessible via a POST method.
-* Give austen@serverless.com your endpoint.
+* Give Austen AND Clemens your FaaS endpoint.
 You should join the CNCF slack team and #cloudevents channel to ask questions.
 * On image upload, we'll route the event to your FaaS function.
 The event will be in the request body.
+* To help you design your functions, events are published on both platforms every few minutes.
+As soon as you give Austen and Clemens your endpoints, they will start publishing test events to you.
 * The uploaded image is publicly accessible in both storage solutions and you can grab/process it at the URL included in the events.
 * Your function should do something interesting with the image and publish the results to Twitter.